Dre Campbell Farm

 13. Cueva

-Cueva is also an all-natural fungicide that you can use as an early blight treatment.
+Cueva is also an all-natural fungicide that can be used as an early blight treatment.

 It is a concentrated, highly effective liquid solution that helps control and prevent diseases caused by fungi.